Skip directly to content

 Monitoring

-The Board, through the Audit Committee, is responsible for the quality assurance of the Group’s monitoring of internal control.
+The Board, through the Audit Committee, is responsible for quality assurance of the Group’s monitoring of internal control.
 The internal control work, together with the external audit, provides support to the Board and Executive Committee in assessing and identifying material risk areas in the reporting process.
 This enables the possibility to assess efforts and follow-up initiatives in selected areas.
 Furthermore, the Group has a central risk management function.

 The internal control function is responsible for the results and efficiency of the internal control, which is monitored through self-assessments.
 Any deviations are reported to the control and process owner to remediate noted deficiencies.
 The results of the self-assessments and the outcome of the external audit are reported to the Audit Committee and the Board.

-Focus areas during 2023
+Focus areas during 2024